xrootms/xrootms/README.md

 ## About
-<b>Hey there 👋 I'm Saif AWS Certified with 7+ years of IT Experience, I enjoy solving real-world problems using technologies like AWS, Terraform, Kubernetes, Docker, and CI/CD pipelines.
-My expertise includes cloud infrastructure automation, containerization, and implementing end-to-end DevOps workflows that improve reliability and deployment speed.</b>
+Hey there 👋 <b>I'm Saif,</b> AWS Certified with 7+ years of IT Experience, I enjoy solving real-world problems using technologies like AWS, Terraform, Kubernetes, Docker, and CI/CD pipelines.
+My expertise includes cloud infrastructure automation, containerization, and implementing end-to-end DevOps workflows that improve reliability and deployment speed.

-<b>I’m passionate about learning new DevOps tools, optimizing cloud architectures, and sharing my journey through projects and collaborations.</b>
+I’m passionate about learning new DevOps tools, optimizing cloud architectures, and sharing my journey through projects and collaborations.

 | <b>Technologies</b>          | <b>Skills</b>                |